Stellar kinematics: Runaway stars

 Multiple mechanisms may accelerate the same runaway star.
 For example, a massive star that was originally ejected due to gravitational interactions with its stellar neighbors may itself go supernova, producing a remnant with a velocity modulated by the supernova kick.
 If this supernova occurs in the very nearby vicinity of other stars, it is possible that it may produce more runaways in the process.

 An example of a related set of runaway stars is the case of AE Aurigae, 53 Arietis and Mu Columbae, all of which are moving away from each other at velocities of over 100 km/s (for comparison, the Sun moves through the Milky Way at about 20 km/s faster than the local average).
 Tracing their motions back, their paths intersect near to the Orion Nebula about 2 million years ago.
 Barnard's Loop is believed to be the remnant of the supernova that launched the other stars.

 Another example is the X-ray object Vela X-1, where photodigital techniques reveal the presence of a typical supersonic bow shock hyperbola.

 Halo stars

-Halo stars are very old stars that do not follow circular orbits around the center of the Milky Way within its disk.
+Halo stars are very old stars that have a low metallicity and do not follow circular orbits around the center of the Milky Way within its disk.
 Instead, the halo stars travel in elliptical orbits, often inclined to the disk, which take them well above and below the plane of the Milky Way.
 Although their orbital velocities relative to the Milky Way may be no faster than disk stars, their different paths result in high relative velocities.

 Typical examples are the halo stars passing through the disk of the Milky Way at steep angles.
 One of the nearest 45 stars, called Kapteyn's Star, is an example of the high-velocity stars that lie near the Sun: Its observed radial velocity is −245 km/s, and the components of its space velocity are u = +19 km/s, v = −288 km/s, and w = −52 km/s.